Review

 Current Shortlist

-• Ballet slippers for boys: same Capezio Daisy canvas (~$18-22) as the beginner ballet guide, but order in WHITE or BLACK, not Ballet Pink.
+• Ballet slippers for boys: same Capezio Daisy 205 leather (~$26.50 brand-direct) as the beginner ballet guide, but order in WHITE or BLACK, not Ballet Pink.
 Most studios specify white for boys, some specify black.
 Confirm the color with the studio before ordering.
 The sizing, fit, and drawstring notes are identical to the girls' version: runs 1-1.5 sizes smaller than street shoes, full sole for beginners, confirm drawstring vs. elastic with the teacher before modifying.

-• Teen and adult men's tap shoes: Capezio men's tap collection (~$52-65 for beginner/intermediate range).
-The Downtown Tap Shoe is the lace-up oxford standard for men's tap.
+• Teen and adult men's tap shoes: Capezio men's tap collection.
+The Downtown Tap Shoe is the lace-up oxford standard for men's tap and the right starting point at ~$48; the rest of the collection runs higher ($77 and up) for advanced and professional models.
 Men's dance shoes are sized differently from women's: start from the brand's men's sizing guide, not the women's chart.
 When a boy ages out of child sizing and needs adult shoes, this collection is the starting point.

 How To Choose

-• Oxford or strap: for boys, oxford (lace-up) is almost always the correct choice.
-An oxford has a lace-up closure and no strap across the foot.
-Strap styles (Jr. Tyette, Mary Jane) are not wrong for boys who specifically want them, but most studio requirements specify oxford or show oxford styles in their example photos.
+• Oxford or not: for boys, the oxford (lace-up) is almost always the correct choice.
+An oxford has a flat lace-up closure and no strap across the foot.
+The other children's closures (the Jr. Tyette's ribbon tie, the Mary Jane's buckle, the Essential Tap's velcro) are not wrong for a boy who specifically wants one, but most studio requirements specify oxford or show oxford styles in their example photos.
 When the requirement just says 'tap shoes,' assume oxford unless the photo or teacher clarifies otherwise.

 • When boys need jazz shoes: jazz shoes come up when a boy is enrolled in a jazz technique class (not just combo class).
 The oxford jazz shoe is the correct style for boys.
 Capezio's E-Series Jazz Oxford is one option at the intermediate level.
 For a beginner jazz class, confirm whether the teacher wants a jazz oxford, jazz sneaker, or split-sole jazz shoe before buying.